dklotz/sinatra-project-template/README.md

   - You can start the specs normally with `bundle exec rspec` or `bin/rspec`
 - There's a `rake console` target to give you a console with access to the whole project.

-I've also included [dotenv](https://github.com/bkeepers/dotenv) for environment configuration.
+I've also included [dotenv](https://github.com/bkeepers/dotenv) for environment configuration and [Sinatra::Reloader](http://sinatrarb.com/contrib/reloader) for live reloading.

 In the end this is all just based on my personal preference, so don't expect this to be the perfect template for your own use case.